haofanwang/natural-language-joint-query-search/README.md

 # natural-language-joint-query-search

-In the project, we support multiple types query search including text-image, image-image, text2-image and text+image-image.
-In order to analyse the result of retrieved images, we also support visualization of CLIP attention.
+In the project, we support multiple types of query search including text-image, image-image, text2-image, and text+image-image.
+In order to analyze the result of retrieved images, we also support visualization of CLIP attention.

 ## Colab Demo